Table of Contents

 The Foundation of a Teacher | Understanding

-A great teacher makes a subject come alive in how they communicate the fundamentals.
+A great teacher makes a subject come alive in how they communicate the fundamentals, even how to read the Bible.
 They have a gift to share principals that can be easily understood and applied.
 A teacher is thorough and patient and knows how to break down complex topics in a way that is easily digestible.

 The Bible is a compilation of books that detail the covenants between man and God.
 There is so much that God has placed in there about His will for our lives, even our own identity.
 Also, the Word is an incredible journey and glimpse into world history history.